AACAP Jeanne Spurlock, MD, Research Fellowship in Substance Abuse and

 - Participants must obtain AACAP membership which is FREE for medical students.

-- Participants agree to provide a poster presentation, if accepted, at the AACAP 66th Annual Meeting, October 14 - October 19, 2019, in Chicago, IL.
+- Participants agree to provide a poster presentation, if accepted, at the AACAP 70th Annual Meeting.

 - Participants agree to submit all required reporting documentation directly after the AACAP Annual Meeting, including a final report, a copy of the new research poster (if applicable), a copy of a thank you letter to the funder, and an evaluation of the program completed by the participant and the mentor.